-The prominent properties of the dynamical three dimensional GFT over G = SU(2) are quickly and pedagogically introduced (for more details on the general formulation see [2, 3, 4]).
-Then the equation of motion without coupling constant is solved.
+The prominent properties of the dynamical three dimensional GFT over G = SU(2) are quickly introduced (for more details on the general formulation see [2, 3, 4]).
+This will be followed by the resolution of the field equation of motion without coupling constant.
 The Noether analysis of symmetries will be differed to the next sections.
 This section admits a straightforward extension in any GFT dimension D > 1.

-The model - The fields belong to the Hilbert space of square integrable and gauge invariant functions on $G^3$ which satisfy
+The model - The fields belong to the Hilbert space of square integrable and gauge invariant functions on G^3 which satisfy